renatovfreitas/customer-intelligence-agro/README.md

 ## Dataset

-The project uses approximately **24,000 sales item records**.
+The project uses approximately **24,000 sales item records** extracted from the company's transactional database.

-Each row represents a single product sold within a sales transaction.
+Each row represents one product item sold within a sales transaction.
+Multiple item records may share the same Sale Control Number when several products were included in the same sale.

-Current columns include:
+The enriched analytical dataset includes:

 * Sale Item ID
 * Sale Control Number